 It’s certainly possible that a meeting may have both aspects built into it.
 If that’s the case, then it’s very important for the meeting leader to be clear about which agenda items are divergent and which are convergent.

-Here are sixteen discussion questions that can help keep your meeting on track.
+Not sure how to make the process flow in a divergent or convergent manner?
+Here are 16 discussion questions that can help keep your meeting on track.

 Divergent Meeting Discussion Questions